 Then he headed west to continue his mostly fruitless search for gold and other goods.
 His group now included a large number of indigenous people the Europeans had enslaved.
 In lieu of the material riches he had promised the Spanish monarchs, he sent some 500 slaves to Queen Isabella.
 The queen was horrified—she believed that any people Columbus “discovered” were Spanish subjects who could not be enslaved—and she promptly and sternly returned the explorer’s gift.

 In May 1498, Columbus sailed west across the Atlantic for the third time.
 He visited Trinidad and the South American mainland before returning to the ill-fated Hispaniola settlement, where the colonists had staged a bloody revolt against the Columbus brothers’ mismanagement and brutality.
 Conditions were so bad that Spanish authorities had to send a new governor to take over.
+Meanwhile, the native Taino population, forced to search for gold and to work on plantations, was decimated (within 60 years after Columbus landed, only a few hundred of what may have been 250,000 Taino were left on their island).
 Christopher Columbus was arrested and returned to Spain in chains.

 In 1502, cleared of the most serious charges but stripped of his noble titles, the aging Columbus persuaded the Spanish crown to pay for one last trip across the Atlantic.
 This time, Columbus made it all the way to Panama—just miles from the Pacific Ocean—where he had to abandon two of his four ships after damage from storms and hostile natives.
 Empty-handed, the explorer returned to Spain, where he died in 1506.